 The MHA curriculum is based on the ACHE Healthcare Leadership Alliance competency model, including 24 core competencies across five critical domains.

-You’ll graduate with expertise in leadership, professionalism, business acumen, the healthcare environment, and communication and relationship management.Curriculum
+You’ll graduate with expertise in leadership, business, the healthcare environment, communication management and relationship management.Curriculum

 Program Outcomes: Built Around Leadership

 After completing this program, you will be ready to:

 - Excel as a healthcare leader across settings, including hospitals, medical groups, consulting firms, health insurance companies, long-term care facilities and beyond.

 - Keep up with industry advancements and ensure your organization’s business practices are up to date.